 1. Display Ad Strategy & the Sales Funnel

-Like all good marketing strategies, it all starts with setting goals.
+Like all digital marketing strategies, display advertising starts with goal setting.
 Display ads are no different, but this time the benefits are slightly different.

 Therefore, your strategy will ultimately depend on your goals.
 Some possible display ad goals include: